Simon-U/Sales_analysis/README.md

     ```

-After the first analysis an update on the data might be neccessary to handle missing values appropriately or to add additional columns.
+After the first analysis an update on the data might be necessary to handle missing values appropriately or to add additional columns.

 ## Ideas

 - Interesting could be a cart rate.
 How much and what from the cart got purchased at the end.
 And how long did it stay in the  cart.
 - Same from view to cart or purchase.
-- These could be analysied by user, category or brand
+- These could be analysed by user, category or brand

 ## Authors

 * **Simon Unterbusch**